canitah/Employee-Network-Analysis/README.md

  ## Most Active Department
- By analyzing the dataset the Sales and the Operations Departments turned out to be the most active departments in the company as they collaborated in the communication more than the other departments by sending the most number of messages.
+ By analyzing the dataset the Sales and the Operations Departments turned out to be the most active departments in the company as they collaborated in the communication more than the other departments by sending out the most number of messages.
+ Although in the graph above, we have seen the most populated departments were Sales and admin.
+This means admin department is lacking collaboration.
  <img src="https://github.com/canitah/Employee-Network-Analysis/blob/main/images/active_dpt.png" height="460" width="560" >